seanjams/OAuthTutorial/README.md

 ### DB Setup

 We are now setup to use Google+ API.
 However, before we can start building, we must have a database to work with.
 For this tutorial, make sure you have PostgreSQL installed and running on our computer.
-If you'd like to use a different database, the logic presented here should be easily adaptable.

 From the command line, run `psql` to open PostgreSQL.
 Type in the following commands to create a new database titled `OAuthTutorial` with a `users` table containing 5 fields.
 Don't forget the semicolons.

-- `CREATE DATABASE OAuthTutorial;`
+1. `CREATE DATABASE OAuthTutorial;`
-- `\c OAuthTutorial`
+2. `\c OAuthTutorial`
-- `CREATE TABLE users (id SERIAL PRIMARY KEY, name VARCHAR(80) NOT NULL, email VARCHAR(80) NOT NULL, avatar VARCHAR(200), googleId VARCHAR(80) NOT NULL, token VARCHAR(200) NOT NULL);`
+3. `CREATE TABLE users (id SERIAL PRIMARY KEY, name VARCHAR(80) NOT NULL, email VARCHAR(80) NOT NULL, avatar VARCHAR(200), googleId VARCHAR(80) NOT NULL, token VARCHAR(200) NOT NULL);`

 ### Node Setup